justicedemocrats/new-site/src/pages/candidates/lisa-ring.md

 donationLink: 'https://secure.actblue.com/donate/lisajd'
 outcome: Won
 image: /img/jd_site_lisaring_550x600_061218.jpg
-blurb: >
+blurb: >-
   Lisa Ring is running to represent Georgia's 1st District in Washington D.C.
 As a mother of four, a military spouse, a military mom, and a former corrections officer, she is the new face of politics.
-She is running on a progressive platform that includes a universal, Medicare-for-all health care system;
+She is running on a progressive platform that includes a universal, Medicare for All health care system;
-  raising the minimum wage to $15 / hour; combating climate change and protecting our environment; and making public colleges and trade schools tuition-free all without taking a dime of corporate PAC or lobbyist money.
+  raising the minimum wage to $15 / hour; combating climate change and protecting our environment, and making public colleges and trade schools tuition-free all without taking a dime of corporate PAC or lobbyist money.
 ---